bradleytaunt/1mb-club/submit.md

 ## Bugs

-If you come across any bugs or incorrect web page listings on this site, please [open an issue](https://codeberg.org/btxx/1mb-club/issues) for that as well!
-Please **do not** use issues to submit websites!
+If you come across any bugs or incorrect web page listings on this site, please [email me](mailto:1mb-club@patches.btxx.org).
+Please **do not** use this as a means to submit websites!
 They will be ignored and closed!

 Thank you.

+[^1]: There is a project mirror on Codeberg but I do not regularly check there for updates, hence the push for git email patches.